Michael Jackson: On the Wall

 Michael Jackson: On the Wall was an exhibition that explored the influence of Michael Jackson on some of contemporary art's leading names.
-The exhibition included contemporary artists’ interpretations of Michael Jackson in over 100 works of art.
+The exhibition included contemporary artists’ interpretations of Michael Jackson in more than 100 works of art.
 The featured 48 artists spanned several generations across all media.
-The list includes established international artists like Andy Warhol and Isa Genzken, to Kehinde Wiley, and Jordan Wolfson.
-The National Portrait Gallery partnered with the Michael Jackson Estate to produce the exhibition.
-Dr. Nicholas Cullinan is the show's director.
+The list includes established international artists Andy Warhol and Isa Genzken, to Kehinde Wiley, and Jordan Wolfson.
+The National Portrait Gallery in London partnered with the Michael Jackson Estate to produce the exhibition.
+Dr. Nicholas Cullinan was the show's director.
 Private collectors from around the world loaned the art pieces for the show, which also included new works made especially for Michael Jackson: On the Wall.

-What would have been Michael Jackson's 60th birthday in the summer of 2018, marked the opening of the exhibition.
-The exhibition toured various European cities like London, Paris, and Bundeskunsthalle in Bonn and EMMA.
-The Embassy of the United States in Helsinki, the Romanian Cultural Institute in Stockholm, and the Embassies of Romania and Finland have all supported the exhibition that also included a hardcover catalog with essays by Margo Jefferson, Zadie Smith, and Nicholas Cullinan.
+What would have been Michael Jackson's 60th birthday in the summer of 2018, marked the opening of the exhibition in London.
+The exhibition toured the Grand Palais in Paris; the Bundeskunsthalle in Bonn, Germany; and EMMA – Espoo Museum of Modern Art in Helsinki, Finland.
+The Embassy of the United States in Helsinki, the Romanian Cultural Institute in Stockholm, and the Embassy of Romania to Finland have all supported the exhibition that also included a hardcover catalog with essays by Margo Jefferson, Zadie Smith, and Nicholas Cullinan.

-Michael Jackson: On the Wall, exhibition ranks second on the list of most popular exhibitions throughout EMMA's history, when comparing the total amount of visitors.
+The Michael Jackson: On the Wall, exhibition ranks second on the list of most popular exhibitions throughout EMMA's history, when comparing the total amount of visitors.